 *Load a cooler with plenty of water bottles or fill up a 2 gallon jug.
-Multiple water bottles from a cafe and/or vending machine will quickly add up.
+Buying multiple water bottles will quickly add up.

-*Bring with your own sporting equipment – bikes, volleyballs, etc. instead of renting them out.
+*Bring with your own sporting equipment – bikes, volleyballs, etc. instead of renting.

 *Visit during odd hours – Many beaches offer free or reduced price admission after certain hours.
 For example, Honeymoon Island offers a special sunset rate.
 Check your destination’s schedule of fees.

 *Sign up for an annual pass if you plan on visiting the beach repeatedly throughout the year.